aasrith-dondapati/Housing_Regressor/README.md

 # Housing Price Regression Project

-This project implements various regression models to predict house prices based on various features.
-The project includes multiple machine learning models and a web interface for making predictions.
+This project uses different machine learning models to predict house prices based on features like size and location.
+It also includes a web app for users to get price estimates.

 ## Project Structure